Ah-Riz/mtcd_bsif/README.md

-This repository is for my thesis research.
-I'll update this soon.
+This repository is for my Master's degree research.
+I'll update it soon.